The Top 12 Employment Contract Terms

 February 1, 2016

-By Dominique Fontaine, Associate at McInnes Cooper,
+By Dominique Fontaine, Lawyer at McInnes Cooper,

-Malcolm Boyle, Partner at McInnes Cooper
+Malcolm Boyle, QC, Partner at McInnes Cooper

 A well drafted and implemented written employment contract can be instrumental to both avoiding or resolving disputes both during the employment relationship and when it ends – saving the employer time and money in either case.